 This model underscores two of The Workshop’s core beliefs.
 Firstly, that true progress is only made when we fearlessly acknowledge our flaws — and strive to learn from them.
 By understanding where you can do better, you have the power to target growth, course correct and push towards your greatest goals.
 Secondly, that employee growth is not about the destination, but about the journey of progress over time.

 Feedback is fertiliser for career growth, and should be directly tied to goal-setting.
-Our Talent Development and Global Learning teams actively support and enable employees to achieve their goals by providing clear pathways to progression (see Talent Competency Framework) as well as training opportunities to assist the journey.
+Our Talent Development and Global Learning teams actively support and enable employees to achieve their goals by providing clear pathways to progression (see Talent Competency Framework blog post) as well as training opportunities to assist the journey.

 In the coming weeks, we’ll be highlighting how The Workshop supports career mobility through the work of our Talent Development and Global Learning teams.
 Check back for more insights into our employee experience.